Diversity, equity, and inclusion: Politics

 In the 2020s, DEI came into the spotlight in American politics, especially in state legislatures in Texas and other Republican-controlled states.
 Several states are considering or have passed legislation targeting DEI in public institutions.
 In March 2023, the Texas House of Representatives passed a bill with a rider banning the use of state funds for DEI programs in universities and colleges.
 In May 2023, Texas passed legislation banning offices and programs promoting DEI at publicly funded colleges and universities.
 In Iowa, a bill to ban spending on DEI in public universities was also advanced in March 2023.

 Several prominent Republicans positioned themselves as critics, including Florida Governor Ron DeSantis, Texas Governor Greg Abbott, and 2024 presidential candidate Vivek Ramaswamy.
 In January 2024, the Florida Board of Education banned federal or state money being used toward DEI programs in universities.

 After the 2024 election, DEI has also produced a growing divide inside the Democratic Party.
 Rep. Adam Smith, ranking Democrat on the U.S. House Committee on Armed Services, for instance, stated that DEI efforts go "off the beam, to my mind, when they imply that racism, bigotry and settler colonialism is the unique purview of white people. ...
 You don't need to imply that all white people are racists, and that all white people are oppressors".

 Military

-Another significant point of political controversy has been the implementation of DEI frameworks in the military, with Republican politicians frequently criticizing the efforts as "divisive" and as harming military efficiency and recruiting, while Democrats have defended it as beneficial and strengthening.
+Another significant point of political controversy has been the implementation of DEI frameworks in the military, with Republican politicians frequently criticizing the efforts as "divisive", and as harming military efficiency and recruiting, while Democrats have defended it as beneficial and strengthening.
 In July 2023, the House of Representatives voted to ban all DEI offices and initiatives within the Pentagon and military along partisan lines, with all Democrats and four Republican members also opposing.
-The Senate, under Democratic control, has not acted.
+The Senate, under Democratic control, has not acted as of 2023.
 Students for Fair Admissions, which successfully challenged race-based admissions in public universities in a 2023 Supreme Court case, sued the military academies after the Court excluded those institutions from its ruling.
-In April 2025, U.S. military academies ended affirmative action in admissions.
+In January 2025, Donald Trump signed an executive order requiring U.S. military academies to end affirmative action in admissions; the order was implemented the next month.